thebkv/bkv/ruth01.md

 ### What Happens

 Elimelech dies in Moab.

-Mahlon and Chilion marry Moabite women named Orpah and Ruth.

-After about ten years, both sons also die.
+Mahlon and Chilion marry Ruth and Orpah, women of Moab.
+About ten years later, both sons die.

 Naomi, Ruth, and Orpah are left widowed.

 ### The Key

-The famine threatened the family's food.

-Now death threatens the family itself.

-The progression is severe:

-**famine
-→ departure
-→ death of husband
-→ death of sons
-→ three widows**

-The narrator summarizes Naomi's condition:

-> “the woman was left of her two sons and her husband.”

-The household has lost the men through whom its existing family line and inheritance would normally continue.

-This is why the later redemption of Chapter 4 concerns far more than Ruth finding another husband.

-The family line itself appears to have reached an ending.
+The problem has grown far beyond famine.

+The family left Bethlehem trying to preserve life, but Naomi now loses the structure of the household itself.
+Her husband is gone, both sons are gone, and the visible continuation of Elimelech's family has been cut off.

+This establishes the deeper problem that Ruth 4 must eventually answer.

+The book is concerned with food, but food alone cannot restore what has been lost.

 ### BKV

-The movement from famine into emptiness is one of Ruth's governing architectures.

-Something begins by losing nourishment.

-Then it loses structure.

-Then it appears to lose its future.

-Naomi will later say:

-> “I went out full.”

-That fullness included more than material provision.

-She went out with a husband.

-She went out with two sons.
+Naomi's later word **empty** is built here.

-She went out as part of a household whose future was still visible.
+She went out with a husband and sons, with a household and a visible future.
 She returns without them.

-The emptiness she later names has been built here.
+The story has moved from lack of provision to apparent loss of continuity.

 ---